RuggeroVisintin/SparkEngineWeb/docs/architecture/decisions/0006-enforce-underscore-prefix-for-private-and-protected-class-properties.md

 ## Enforcement

 Component classes are enforced to use the getter pattern for public readonly properties (not the TypeScript `readonly` keyword) via a custom ESLint rule.
 Private/protected properties can use `readonly` as needed.
-This ensures readonly properties are detectable at runtime through `PropertyScope.getPropertyInfo()`.
+This ensures readonly properties are detectable at runtime through runtime inspection of property descriptors.

 Example enforcement:
 ```typescript